rancher/opni-docs/docs/installation/opni_agent/index.md

   :::tip

   If you don't have Prometheus Operator installed the cluster you want to add, check the "Install Prometheus Operator" box.
-If you already have Prometheus Operator installed, it must be a relatively recent version.
+If you already have Prometheus Operator installed, it must be version `v0.53.0` or newer.

   :::